-The primary hints we receive are through Julian’s perspective and dreams of the Godhigh’s mansion, the mother’s grandfather’s home, one that Mrs. Chestny consistently returns to in her memory, idealizing her childhood and the period before segregation.
+The primary hints we receive regarding this theme are from Julian’s dreams of the Godhigh’s mansion, his mother’s grandfather’s home, one that Mrs. Chestny consistently returns to in her own memory, wherein she idealizes her childhood and the period before segregation.
 Julian had never seen the house in its clean, well-kept state, so he has no visual aid committed to memory.
 Instead, his vision is only that of when the house was in its present condition, disheveled and out of the family’s hands, in which “Negroes were living in it.”
-Yet, rather than committing this image of the mansion to memory, accepting the fate of his family’s history as it is, his dreams are consumed by the means “as his mother had known it.”
-Commenting on the depressed area in which he and his mother currently live in, he dreams and wishes that the property would be returned to its previous state: pristine and in the hands of his families, not disheveled and run-down by “Negroes.”
+Rather than committing this image of the mansion to memory, accepting the fate of his family’s history as it is, his dreams are consumed by the means “as his mother had known it.”
+Commenting on the depressed area in which he and his mother currently live in, he dreams that the property could be returned to its previous state: pristine and in the hands of his families.
 While he forces himself to embrace the future (forcing this similarly on his mother), he is equally dependent in wishing that the past had never changed — that he and his family could enjoy the simple pleasures that their privilege and oppression of others allowed them.